christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 forms.[^gazelli] These latter works marked the first traces of Cohen's functional model of artistic perception.

-In 1968, Cohen moved to California to teach and research visual art.
-There he learned computer programming, which was unusual for arts faculty at the time.
+In 1968, Cohen moved to California for teaching and research.
+There he learned computer programming, which was unusual for visual arts faculty at the time.
 Cohen began developing a machine-generated drawing system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn.
-(He would fill and shade some prints manually with dyes or colored pencils.)
-Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative painting, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
+(He would fill and shade many prints manually with dyes or colored pencils.)
+Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawing, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
+He eventually taught AARON how to color.

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and eventually Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted hardware devices, including a mechanical 'turtle' that could steer itself around a paper surface, and, most ambitious of all, a prototype painting machine that could apply color with brushes directly.[^cohen2002] Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]
+languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted output devices, including a mechanical 'turtle' that could steer itself around a paper surface, and, most ambitious of all, a prototype painting machine that could apply color with brushes directly.[^cohen2002] Cohen also executed large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

 [TK - AARON's reception and Cohen's success as an artist]

+"exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001]

 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that